davoo233/h-DNS-Changer/README.md

-A professional DNS CHANGER for GAMES
+ALL IN ONE DNS CHANGER for GAMES

 h/ DNS Changer v1.11 only available for Windows 11/10 ( Not available for Android or ios ).✨